 A short list of clinical milestones is shown on a timeline from 2010 through expected milestones over the near future.
 Notably, the timeline depicts XBiotech's launch of its True Human™ antibody therapy into human clinical trials for advanced cancer treatment in 2010 at MD Anderson Cancer Center in Texas.
-The most advanced program depicted is an ongoing Phase III Pivotal study that is headed by the Mayo Clinic in Rochester, Minnesota.
+Based on results from this study, the most advanced programs depicted are an ongoing Phase III Pivotal studies in the US and Europe for treatment of colorectal cancer.
+The US study is headed by the Mayo Clinic in Rochester, Minnesota.
 This study involves over 100 clinical sites around the USA.
+The second Phase III pivotal study in Europe is also underway with roughly 40 sites enrolled in 8 countries across Europe.
 Proof of concept clinical studies conduced in Type II diabetes, Psoriasis, and Acne have each yielded promising results to justify advancement of respective clinical programs.
-A second Phase III pivotal study in colorectal cancer, which is under development with the European Medicines Agency (EMA), is expected to commence in the first half of 2014.
-A possible breakthrough antibody therapy for drug resistant bacterial infections is expected to reach clinical development before the end of 2014.
+Based on clinical efficacy seen with the anti-IL-1α therapeutic antibody in dermatology, a Phase II study was recently launched for a rare but debilitating disorder, Pyoderma Gangrenosum (PG).
+Based on the small patient population and severity of the disease, this indication is expected to be classified as an orphan indication.
+In 2013, XBiotech discovered a True Human antibody for treating methicillin resistant staphylococcus aureus (S. aureus) infections.
+The Company’s antibody therapy is designed to neutralize a key immune evasion mechanism of the bacteria, enabling the body’s immune system to naturally, safely and effectively eradicate S. aureus infection.
+This possible breakthrough antibody therapy for drug resistant bacterial infections is expected to reach clinical development before the end of 2014.

 |Study of MABp1 in patients with Advanced Cancers||X|